Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Introduction

-In settings where all of a model’s solutions can be automatically verified, such as with proof checkers or unit tests, these increases in coverage translate directly into improved task performance.
-When applying repeated sampling to competitive programming and writing Lean proofs, models like Llama-3-8B-Instruct can exceed the single-attempt performance of much stronger ones like GPT-4o \cite{gpt4o}.
-This ability to amplify weaker models extends to the challenging SWE-bench Lite dataset of real-life GitHub issues \cite{jimenez2024swebenchlanguagemodelsresolve}, where the current single-attempt state-of-the-art (SOTA), achieved by a mixture of GPT-4o and Claude 3.5 Sonnet models, is 43\% \cite{aide}.
-When given a single attempt, DeepSeek-Coder-V2-Instruct \cite{deepseekai2024deepseekv2strongeconomicalefficient} achieves only 15.9\% on the benchmark.
-By simply increasing the number of attempts to 250, we increase the fraction of solved problems to 56\%, exceeding the single-attempt state-of-the-art by 13\%.
+In settings with automatic verification tools, increases in coverage translate directly into improved task performance.
+When applying repeated sampling to competitive programming and writing Lean proofs, models like Llama-3-8B-Instruct can exceed the single-sample performance of much stronger ones like GPT-4o \citep{gpt4o}.
+This ability to amplify weaker models extends to the challenging SWE-bench Lite dataset of real-life GitHub issues \citep{jimenez2024swebenchlanguagemodelsresolve}, where the current single-sample state-of-the-art (SOTA), achieved by a mixture of GPT-4o and Claude 3.5 Sonnet, is 43\% \citep{aide}.
+When restricted to a single sample, DeepSeek-Coder-V2-Instruct \citep{deepseekai2024deepseekv2strongeconomicalefficient} solves only 15.9\% of issues.
+By simply increasing the number of samples to 250, we increase the fraction of solved issues to 56\%, exceeding the state-of-the-art by 13\%.

-In addition to improving model quality, repeated sampling provides a new mechanism for minimizing LLM inference costs.
-When holding the total number of inference FLOPs constant, we find that on some datasets (e.g. MATH) coverage is maximized with a smaller model and more attempts, while on others (e.g CodeContests) it is better to use a larger model.
-We also compare API prices between DeepSeek-V2-Coder-Instruct, GPT-4o, and Claude Sonnet 3.5 in the context of solving SWE-bench Lite issues.
-When keeping the agent framework (Moatless Tools \cite{moatless}) constant, sampling five times from the weaker and cheaper DeepSeek model solves more issues than single attempts from Claude or GPT, while also being over 3x cheaper.
+In addition to improving model quality, repeated sampling provides a new mechanism for minimizing LLM inference costs (Section~\ref{sec:tradeoffs}).
+When holding the total number of inference FLOPs constant, we find that on some datasets (e.g. MATH), coverage is maximized with a smaller model and more samples, while on others (e.g CodeContests) it is better to sample fewer times from a larger model.
+We also compare API prices between DeepSeek-Coder-V2-Instruct, GPT-4o, and Claude Sonnet 3.5 in the context of solving SWE-bench Lite issues.
+When keeping the agent framework (Moatless Tools \citep{moatless}) constant, sampling five times from the weaker and cheaper DeepSeek model solves more issues than single samples from Claude or GPT while also being over 3x cheaper.

-Finally, in math word problem settings, where answers cannot be automatically verified by existing tools, we identify a large gap between coverage and the performance of common methods for deciding on a final answer.
-When solving MATH \cite{hendrycks2021measuringmath} problems with Llama-3-8B-Instruct, coverage increases from 79.8\% with 100 samples to 95.3\% with 10,000 samples.
-However, methods such as majority voting and using reward models plateau with a lower sample budget, scaling only from 38.7\% to 39.8\% over the same range.
-These results highlight that building robust verifiers remains an open problem.